InternetOfPeers/hiero-json-rpc-relay-proxy/packages/prover/README.md

 ### Payload Format

-The prover now uses a new array-based routes format with contract ownership verification:
+The prover now uses a new array-based routes format with contract ownership verification for both CREATE and CREATE2 deployments:

+**CREATE deployment example:**

 ```json
 {